Dan Amos: Philanthropy

-In 1995, Dan inspired Aflac's decades-long commitment to helping families of children diagnosed with cancer.
-The company and its independent sales associates have contributed more than $158 million to this cause, including funding for the Aflac Cancer and Blood Disorders Center of Children's Healthcare of Atlanta, which has become a leading childhood cancer facility in the United States as rated by U.S. News & World Report.
-In taking this commitment to the next level, Dan is the driving force behind the My Special Aflac Duck®, the company's social robot that uses medical play, lifelike movement and emotions to engage and help comfort kids during their cancer and blood disorders care.
-In 2018, the innovative My Special Aflac Duck was named Best in Show at the Consumer Electronics Show in Las Vegas and Time magazine named My Special Aflac Duck one of the Best Inventions of 2018.
-As of December 2021, more than 13,100 ducks have been delivered to children with cancer, free of charge.
-In 2022 Aflac expanded the My Special Aflac Duck program to include children with sickle cell disease and blood disorders.

 A past member of the board of trustees of Children's Healthcare of Atlanta, Dan serves on the board of the House of Mercy of Columbus, Georgia.
 He is former chair of the board of the Japan-America Society of Georgia and chair emeritus of the University of Georgia Foundation.

+Amos is responsible for Aflac’s 31 year, $200+ million sponsorship of the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta, ranked among the top children’s cancer facilities in the U.S. according to U.S. News and World Report.

 Honors

 In 2023, he was inducted as a Georgia Trustee, an honor given by the Georgia Historical Society in conjunction with the Governor of Georgia to individuals whose accomplishments and community service reflect the ideals of the founding body of Trustees, which governed the Georgia colony from 1732 to 1752.

+Amos was also the recipient of the MLK Jr. Center Salute to Greatness award in 2013 and the Dr. Martin Luther King Jr. Unity Award and the Torch of Liberty Award from the Anti-Defamation League.
+He was named as one of America’s Best CEOs by Institutional Investor magazine five times.